 "I've been in that seat where you assume hardware is going to work and if it doesn't you're in danger," Curbeam said.
 "Mission assurance is all about our products working for the end user the first time, on time, every time.
 There are brave men and women putting themselves in harm's way who are using our products and expecting them to work without fail."

 Curbeam's transition to Raytheon was seamless, he said.
 During his military career he was an expert in two Raytheon products, the Hawk and Patriot missiles.

 "I felt I could come right in and feel at home, and I do," he said.

-Curbeam is a frequent speaker at schools, where he tries to inspire students to pursue careers in science, technology, engineering and math.
+Curbeam has received a career achievement award from the Black Engineer of the Year Conference, and is a frequent speaker at schools, where he tries to inspire students to pursue careers in science, technology, engineering and math.

-Curbeam graduated from the U.S. Naval Academy with a bachelor's degree in Aerospace Engineering.
-He has advanced degrees in Aeronautical and Astronautical Engineering and a Master of Science degree in Aeronautical Engineering from the Naval Post Graduate School in Monterey, Calif.
+Curbeam graduated from the U.S. Naval Academy with a bachelor's degree in aerospace engineering.
+He has advanced degrees in aeronautical and astronautical engineering and a Master of Science degree in aeronautical engineering from the Naval Post Graduate School in Monterey, California.